 And I know the work you do comes from a similar place.
 You’re working on something that’s improving the world––something transformative, maybe even revolutionary.
 But does the world know your story?
 Is your whole story being told?
 I can help you find your story and tell it with clarity and purpose.

-I've been a writer and a teacher for over fifteen years.
+I've been a writer, teacher, and facilitator for over fifteen years.
 I use this experience to help you unearth your story, and then tell it in a compelling way.
 When you truly own your story you connect more deeply with your audience, build more meaningful relationships, create a more successful business, and lead a happier existence.